What are Dummy Rounds?

 Dry practice is taught at Front Sight Firearms Training Institute among other firearms training schools.
 It not only improves muscle memory and hones skills, but save on ammo as well!

 The word “snap cap” is a generic trademark of the fake cartridge that was originally made by the American firearm accessory brand, A-Zoom®.
-As such, the words “snap cap” and “dummy round” mean the same thing as far as this article is concerned.
+The term “snap cap” is used for any inert ammunition that is designed to allow the gun to “dry fire” without damage to the gun.

 Dummy rounds are designed to have the same dimensions as real ammunition so that they fit in the gun properly and can simulate the functions of the gun, other than the “BANG” part!